 Could you please taken our order?

-He spits out with breaking his step,
+He spits out without breaking his step,

 It is not your turn.
 Keep waiting.

 The man who runs the ship restaurant offers a polite apology adding firmly that it has never been his policy to discriminate on the basis of nationality or race.
 He also tells us about his life in another country as an alien and promises us that he understands what we mean.
 An hour later, after many anecdotes about travel, belief and culture, he leaves us, charmed and smiling.
-I’m forced to conclude that Greeks are marvelous story-tellers…indiscriminate of their audience.
+I’m forced to conclude that Greeks are marvellous storytellers…indiscriminate of their audience.

 Maybe it is windchill, maybe it’s skin unaccustomed to clean air but my face has turned a funny shade of orange.
-It isn’t tomato-red like the sunburnt Brits, not pink like the pretty Ukrainian stewardess, not chocolate like the African-American passenger in the neighboring cabin.
+It isn’t tomato-red like the sunburnt Brits, not pink like the pretty Ukrainian stewardess, not chocolate like the African-American passenger in the neighbouring cabin.
 It isn’t even brown anymore.